Christopher-Borders/Cybersecurity-Portfolio/phishing-email-investigation/README.md

 These inconsistencies are common indicators of email spoofing and phishing activity.
 These authentication failures increase the likelihood that the email was spoofed or sent from an unauthorized source.

-#### Email Authentication Results
+### Email Authentication Analysis

-The following illustrates the lack of proper email authentication in this simulated scenario:
+The SPF, DKIM, and DMARC results indicate that the email failed authentication checks, suggesting that the sender was not authorized to send messages on behalf of the domain.
+This supports the conclusion that the email is likely spoofed and part of a phishing attempt.

 ![Email Authentication](../email_authentication_results.png)